TomAndJerrys2/KLang/README.md

 using std:types
 using std:io

-// Typename in KLang is used as a sort of Type Sorted.
-It allows multiple possible types to be stored in a
+// Typename in KLang is used as a sort-of Type Alias.
+// It allows multiple possible types to be stored in a Custom, Allocated Object
-// Custom, Allocated Object - Seemlessly All Memory Freeing is done automatically by the garbage collector at
+// Seemlessly All Memory Freeing is done automatically by the garbage collector at exit
-// runtime and specifying the cleanup() inbuilt function thats included in memory along with: ALLOC, REALLOC, FREE typename AnimalType as [string];
+// and Runtime (specifying the cleanup() inbuilt function) typename AnimalType as [string];

 // specifies the data your Custom type can hold
 // this is what makes KLang special as custom types can be made as anything